kunalbodke/semusi-android-sdk/README.md

 <b>Step 1</b><br>
 <ul>
+---- For Eclipse Based ----
 <li>Add the semusi_sdk_lib_eclipse project as a library in your application along with the google-play-services_lib, and that's it.</li>

+---- For Android-Studio Based ----
+<li>Add the semusi_sdk_lib_studio project as a module in your application along with the google-play-services_lib, and that's it.</li>
 </ul>